 Unlike other plants, the Cosmos plant enjoys and gets much better with efficient pinching.

-As a result, you should pinch cosmos earlier to encourage active growth so that you can enjoy longer blooms on bushier plants.
+As a result, you should pinch the Cosmos earlier to encourage active growth so that you can enjoy longer blooms on bushier plants.

 When do you Need to Pinch Cosmos?

-Cosmos is a popular plant for its symmetric flowers that come in many vibrant colors.
+Cosmos is a popular plant for its symmetric flowers in many vibrant colors.

-And to keep them long-lasting, you can choose to pinch off along with deadheading Cosmos plant.
+And to keep them long-lasting, you can pinch off along with deadheading Cosmos plant.

 Now you might wonder when is the right time to pinch off the Cosmos plant.

-But truth to be told, any time you notice leggy growth, you may pinch off the stem.
+But truth be told, any time you notice leggy growth, you may pinch off the stem.